 - Healthy, optimal development of entire immune system in baby.
-(The only way this happens.)
+This is the only way this happens.

-Breastfeeding establishes healthy, probiotic gut bacteria in babies.
-This is only posible because it is a live food.
+- Digestive tract: Breastfeeding establishes healthy, probiotic gut bacteria in babies.
+This is only possible because it is a live food.
 This culturation of the intestines is necessary for healthy function.
 There may be other benefits in this area.
 Research is being done.

 - Less risk in adulthood of Crohn’s Disease and ulcerative colitis.